Lights (Ellie Goulding album): Background and development

-Goulding dropped out of a degree programme at the University of Kent after two years in order to pursue her musical career.
-She explained to BBC Wales, "I'd entered a university talent contest and was spotted by some people in the audience".
+Goulding dropped out of a degree programme at the University of Kent after two years, to pursue her musical career.
+In an interview for BBC Wales, she said that she had entered a university talent contest, where she was subsequently noticed by several members of the audience.
 She signed a record deal with Polydor Records in July 2009.
-However, Goulding opted to release lead single "Under the Sheets" on independent label Neon Gold Records so she would not feel under pressure.
+However, the lead single "Under the Sheets" was released through an independent label Neon Gold Records, as she would not feel under pressure.

-Goulding explained that the album consists of "songs that all started on a guitar over a period of about two years.
-A number of the songs vent romantic victories and failures."
-She revealed that the first song she ever wrote, "Wish I Stayed", is featured on the album.
-She met chief producer Starsmith after moving to Bromley, London, from her home in Hereford.
+She met chief producer Starsmith after moving to London.
 In an interview, she explained, "Meeting Starsmith was a godsend.
 We're like brother and sister.
 We fight a lot but you can't get anywhere without creative tension."
-Goulding worked with producers Starsmith, Frankmusik, Fraser T. Smith, Richard Stannard and Ash Howes.
-The majority of the album was recorded in Starsmith's bedroom in Bromley.
+Goulding worked with producers along with Starsmith, including Frankmusik, Fraser T. Smith, Richard Stannard and Ash Howes.
+The majority of the album was recorded in Starsmith's bedroom in Bromley, Essex.